advaitconty/FlightDeck/README.md

 ```
 However, `nano` is recommended but not compulsary on macOS/Linux.
 Please make sure your version of Python also has `curses` installed.

+## Usage
+To use flightdeck, just run `flightdeck [command]` in your terminal.
+For more information on the commands and features, run `flightdeck help`

 ## Features

 ### FlightDeck Open